polterguy/phosphorusfive-dox/chapter-4.md

 To create a useful mind model for expressions, for those acquinted with XPath and XSLT, it might be useful to perceive Hyperlambda as a combination of XML and XSLT, and lambda expressions as the equivalent of XPath.

 Although Hyperlambda, per se, doesn't contain any explicit variables - By convention, you will often find that nodes purely intended to contain data of some sort, are prefixed with either an underscore "_", or a period ".".
 The reasons for this, is because the Hyperlambda execution engine, will ignore nodes starting with an underscore, or a period, and not attempt to raise these as Active Events.

+You will also often find yourselves declaring nodes intended to be used as variables, before you reference them, although technically, this is not necessary.
+This allows you to use the *"variable iterator"*, which starts out with `/@_x`, where **[_x]** is the name of some node, declared before the code that is referencing it.

 [Chapter 5, Lambda expressions](chapter-5.md)